jlehikoinen/elk-stack/README.md

 # elk-stack

-Testing Docker Compose with ELK stack
+Testing Docker Compose with ELK stack.

+**If you somehow ended up here, might be a good idea not to clone this repo..**